 Where to eat in Seville

-The service was warm to an extreme: on our second visit, our waitress took Jacob around the restaurant with her so that we could enjoy a quiet meal!
+The service was warm to an extreme: on our second visit, our waitress took our son around the restaurant with her so that we could enjoy a quiet meal!
 I’m sure they’re too busy in the peak tourist season for that level of accommodation, but that’s why you’re visiting Spain in the winter… right?
 You can visit Al Aljibe for an al fresco lunch from 1-4pm, or for dinner beginning at 8pm.
 As always, we generally advise arriving right at opening if you plan to bring young kids to a more “adult” restaurant – it’s usually better for all parties involved.

 If you feel like you’ve had enough of Seville, take a quick train ride to nearby Córdoba.
 The city’s history is fascinating and varied: it was settled during the Neanderthal period, and over time has been ruled by Romans, Visigoths, Moors and Catholics.
 The layers of legacy are most clearly seen at the Mezquita, where a Visigoth temple is topped by a Catholic basilica, which is in turn surrounded by a Moorish mosque.
 Don’t forget to visit the statue of Maimonides, the ground-breaking Jewish philosopher, down the street.
 If you’re looking for fascinating context and easy logistics, you can easily book a one-day tour from Seville to Cordoba.

 Barcelona in winter